 From a commodities perspective, during the first half of fiscal 2024, wholesale propane and fuel oil prices trended lower than the prior year and contributed to lower priced inventory at the beginning of the third quarter compared to the beginning of the fiscal 2023 third quarter.
-Although wholesale prices continued to generally trend lower during the third quarter of fiscal 2024, the pace of the decline trailed the sharp decline in the prior year, and resulted in average posted propane prices (basis Mont Belvieu, Texas) and fuel oil prices increasing 11.5% and 2.5% compared to the prior year third quarter, respectively.
-The net change in the fair value of derivative instruments resulted in a \$3.2 million unrealized non-cash loss in the third quarter of fiscal 2024, of which a \$3.5 million unrealized loss was reported within the propane segment and a \$0.3 million unrealized gain was reported in the natural gas and electricity segment.
+Although wholesale prices continued to generally trend lower during the third quarter of fiscal 2024, the pace of the decline trailed the sharp decline in the prior year, and resulted in markets, average posted propane prices (basis Mont Belvieu, Texas) were 14.9% higher than the prior year first quarter, and average fuel oil prices increasing 11.5% and 2.5% compared to 21.6% lower than the prior year third quarter, respectively.
+The net change in the fair value of derivative instruments resulted in a \$3.2 million \$3.6 million unrealized non-cash gain in the first quarter of fiscal 2025, compared to a \$10.8 million unrealized non-cash loss in the third prior year first quarter, resulting in a net decrease of fiscal 2024, \$14.4 million in cost of products sold year-over-year, of which a \$3.5 million unrealized loss \$14.0 million was reported within the propane segment and a \$0.3 million unrealized gain \$0.4 million was reported in within the natural gas and electricity segment.
 In the third quarter of the prior year, there was a \$3.0 million unrealized non-cash loss, all of which was reported within the propane segment, resulting in a net increase of \$0.2 million in cost of products sold year-over-year.
 These unrealized mark-to-market adjustments are excluded from Adjusted EBITDA for both periods.

-Cost of products sold associated with the distribution of propane and related activities of \$81.3 million decreased \$13.3 million, or 14.0%, compared to the prior year third quarter.
-Lower volumes sold and lower average wholesale costs resulted in a decrease in cost of products sold by \$7.5 million and \$4.9 million, respectively.
-Included within the propane segment are costs from other propane activities, which decreased \$1.4 million compared to the prior year primarily due to a lower notional amount of hedging contracts used in risk management activities that were settled physically, as well as the net increase of \$0.5 million resulting from the mark-to-market adjustments on derivative instruments in both periods discussed above.
+Cost of products sold associated with the distribution of propane and related activities of \$81.3 million decreased \$13.3 million \$129.7 million increased \$2.0 million, or 14.0% 1.5%, compared to the prior year third first quarter.
+Lower volumes sold and lower Higher average wholesale costs resulted in contributed to a decrease \$10.1 million increase in cost of products sold, by \$7.5 million and \$4.9 million, respectively, while lower volumes sold contributed to a \$0.8 million decrease.
+Included within the propane segment are costs from other propane activities, which decreased \$1.4 million increased \$6.7 million compared to the prior year primarily due to a lower higher notional amount of hedging contracts used in risk management activities that were settled physically, as well as the net increase decrease of \$0.5 million \$14.0 million resulting from the mark-to-market adjustments on derivative instruments in both periods discussed above.

-Cost of products sold associated with our fuel oil and refined fuels segment of \$7.4 million decreased \$2.4 million, or 24.6%, compared to the prior year third quarter.
-Lower volumes sold and lower average wholesale costs contributed to decreases of \$2.1 million and \$0.3 million, respectively.
+Cost of products sold associated with our fuel oil and refined fuels segment of \$7.4 million \$10.6 million decreased \$2.4 million \$6.2 million, or 24.6% 36.9%, compared to the prior year third first quarter.
+Lower volumes sold average wholesale costs and lower average wholesale costs volumes sold contributed to decreases of \$2.1 million \$3.4 million and \$0.3 million \$2.8 million, respectively.

-Cost of products sold in our natural gas and electricity segment of \$2.4 million were essentially flat to the third quarter of fiscal 2023, as lower usage and gains from mark-to-market adjustments on derivative instruments were essentially offset by higher average wholesale costs.
+Cost of products sold in our natural gas and electricity segment of \$2.4 million were essentially flat \$2.6 million decreased \$1.0 million, or 27.3%, compared to the third quarter of fiscal 2023, as prior year primarily due to lower usage and gains lower natural gas prices, coupled with the net decrease of \$0.4 million resulting from the mark-to-market adjustments on derivative instruments were essentially offset by higher average wholesale costs used in both periods discussed above.